Transition TN’s COVID-19 Response

 Archived Webcasts: Features experts and outstanding educators who share detailed information on supporting individuals with disabilities as they transition to adulthood.

-Virtual Transition Fair Archive!: Features agencies and institutions from around the state of Tennessee providing information about what services and supports they provide for individuals transitioning out of high school.
-On the archive page you will find videos and resources on three topics: Inclusive Higher Education Programs, Postsecondary Education Resources, and Employment Programs and Resources.
+New and Archived Virtual Transition Fairs!: Features agencies and institutions from around the state of Tennessee providing information about what services and supports they provide for individuals transitioning out of high school.
+Find registration info for upcoming fairs on the transition fair page.
+Also find the archive of past transition fairs for videos and resources on three topics: Inclusive Higher Education Programs, Postsecondary Education Resources, and Employment Programs and Resources.

 Archived Forums: Features virtual discussions with educators and providers from around the state on resources and innovative practices during this distance learning period.